fmidev/WRF_installation/README.md

 3. Set the inner domain resolution using "Parent_grid_ratio" - the default is 3, which means 4 km resolution if your outer domain is 12 km.
 4. Click "Save" to download the domain settings (namelist.wps) for your WRF setup.

+**Important:**
+If you plan to use the Mercator projection (`map_proj = 'mercator'`) and run obsproc for data assimilation with local observations, you must set `TRUELAT1 = 0` in your domain settings and in `namelist.obsproc`.
+Other values will cause obsproc to fail.

 ## Operational Workflow

 ### Environment Setup